 Kuryakyn, based in Somerset, Wis., has been producing aftermarket parts and accessories for the motorcycle industry for nearly 30 years.
 In addition to helmet locks, it manufactures peg and foot controls, storage covers, and performance parts.
 One of its top locks is the Kuryakyn Motorcycle Accessory: License Plate Helmet Security Lock.

 - $10 to $25: Many motorcycle helmet locks fall within this price range.
 You can get a good-quality lock that will adequately secure your gear.
 However, the locks aren’t necessarily 100 percent tamperproof.

-- Over $25: Some locks cost upwards of $50, depending on their design.
+- $25 and up: Some locks cost upwards of $50, depending on their design.
 Many of these locks are permanent in nature and may provide slightly superior protection compared to their less expensive counterparts.

 The best bike helmet locks are made of strong and durable materials.
 Ideally, the device should be constructed of heavy-duty metal, particularly steel that is heat-treated or has extra strengthening properties.
 The harder the steel, the tougher it will be for thieves to tamper with it.
 Just keep in mind that the stronger the steel, the more expensive the lock.

 The best helmet locks for motorcycles come in a variety of shapes and sizes.
 Before making a purchase, you need to decide where you're going to store the lock when it's not in use (if it’s a portable helmet lock).
 Some locks are smaller and easier to carry and can fit in your pocket, while others may be too bulky to carry around.

 - Cable Length.
 When it comes to corded locks, there are sometimes complaints from users that the cord is not as long as they would like.
 Sometimes even just an extra inch or two can make a difference when it comes to comfortably securing a helmet to your motorcycle.
 Make sure the cord meets your needs before making a purchase.